 Tom Barry practises in corporate, commercial and tax law, including competition, insolvency, regulatory and administrative law matters.

-Tom has particular experience in litigation arising from complex transactions, M&A, corporate disclosure, warranty and indemnity insurance, directors’ duties and shareholder disputes as well as matters of contractual or legislative interpretation.
+Tom has particular experience in litigation arising from complex transactions, M&A, corporate disclosure, misleading or deceptive conduct, insurance (including warranty and indemnity insurance), breaches of directors’ duties, shareholder oppression and matters of contractual or legislative interpretation.
 He is recognised for his ability to apply the law to situations involving accounting, economic, financial or valuation evidence.

 Prior to coming to the Bar, Tom was a Senior Lawyer at Gilbert + Tobin and a Senior Associate at Corrs Chambers Westgarth working closely with Janet Whiting.